Tuesday, October 12, 2010

 you too

-a wave of miracles
+can experience a wave of miracles

 in your life.